bugadani/EventSource/README.md

  * `remove($callback)` - removes a previously registered callback
  * `raise(optional $parameter)` - raises the event

-One downside is when using the Event class directly is that `raise()` is a public method.
+One downside is when using the Event class directly is that `raise()` is a public method, so any outside code may trigger events.

 Installation
 ---------